You are listening to the Sean Hannity Radio Show Podcast.

 All of a sudden, I tried to get the hospital records, and they supposedly been lost in a flood.

-And as you have told me, you tried to get the police report and it was lost in a flood.
+And as you have told me, you tried to get the police report, and it was lost in a flood.

-Supposedly that's what happened to this too.
+Supposedly, that's what happened to this, too.

-I don't think she's remembering for girls.
+I don't think she's for women for girls.

 It's put a lot of anger back in me.

-And um every time I see her on TV, I just want to reach in there and grab her, but can't do that.
+And every time I see her on TV, I just want to reach in there and grab her, but can't do that.

 I couldn't do that if I was in person, you know, to keep out of trouble.

-And let them know, you know, what she's done to me, because I think a lot of people would look at her in a different way.
+Because I think a lot of people would look at her in a different way.

-I had nightmares and when I'd ride my bicycle, um, or anything like that, I would stay right there where my mom could see me, or I didn't deserve it.
+I had nightmares, and when I'd ride my bicycle or anything like that, I would stay right there where my mom could see me.

 I mean, I was scared.

-I was totally freaked out, and for I went through counseling and for years I would hardly even be around men.
+And for, I went through counseling, and for years, I would hardly even be around men.

 If they tried to touch me or anything, I would just walk away.